-We have entered into employment agreements with each of our Named Executive Officers, which agreements entitle the officers to salary, annual bonus opportunity, participation in our perquisites and benefits programs, and severance payments and benefits upon certain qualifying terminations of employment (as discussed in further detail below under the caption "Potential Payments Upon a Termination or a Change in Control").
+We have entered into employment agreements with each of our Named Executive Officers, which agreements entitle the We have entered into employment agreements with each of our Named Lexicutive Officers, which agreements entitle the officers to salary, annual bonus opportunity, participation in our perquisites and benefits programs, and severance payments and benefits upon certain qualifying terminations of employment (as discussed in further detail below under the caption "Potential Payments Upon a Termination or a Change in Control").
 Each executive's employment agreement, other than our Chief Executive Officer's, runs for year-to-year terms that extend automatically absent 30 days' notice by either party of such party's intent not to renew the term.
 Our Chief Executive Officer's further amended and restated employment agreement runs for an initial four-year term that extends automatically for an additional year on an annual basis absent 180 days' notice by either party of such party's intent not to renew the term.